hy-ng/HComp-web/submit.md

  <p style="text-align:justify;">The objectives of the DC are to provide students with the opportunity to: </p>

-- Present and discuss their research with experienced researchers (i.e., DC mentors);
+- <p style="text-align:justify;">Present and discuss their research with experienced researchers (i.e., DC mentors);</p>
-- Network with other doctoral researchers who are at a similar stage of their dissertation research;
+- <p style="text-align:justify;">Network with other doctoral researchers who are at a similar stage of their dissertation research;</p>
-- Access a platform for broader exposure for their research, both in general and in support of a future job search.
+- <p style="text-align:justify;">Access a platform for broader exposure for their research, both in general and in support of a future job search.</p>

 <p style="text-align:justify;">Participation in the HCOMP DC is a great opportunity to increase the visibility of a doctoral researcher’s work and to build connections with members of the HCOMP community.</p>

 ## IMPORTANT DATES

-- **June 13**: Doctoral Consortium application deadline (anywhere on earth)
+- **June 13**: Doctoral Consortium application deadline (anywhere on earth)</p>
-- **June 27**: Doctoral Consortium notifications sent (see below for funding information).
+- **June 27**: Doctoral Consortium notifications sent (see below for funding information).</p>
-- **October 19**: Doctoral Consortium at HCOMP 2024.
+- **October 19**: Doctoral Consortium at HCOMP 2024.</p>

 ## Areas of Interest

-HCOMP is unique in the diversity of disciplines that it draws upon and contributes to, ranging from computer science (especially artificial intelligence and human-computer interaction) to economics, organizational behavior, and the social sciences, all the way to digital humanities, policy, healthcare, digital health, and ethics.
-Any DC submissions fitting the topics of interest in the conference Call for Submissions [https://www.humancomputation.com/submit.html] are applicable.
+<p style="text-align:justify;">HCOMP is unique in the diversity of disciplines that it draws upon and contributes to, ranging from computer science (especially artificial intelligence and human-computer interaction) to economics, organizational behavior, and the social sciences, all the way to digital humanities, policy, healthcare, digital health, and ethics.
+Any DC submissions fitting the topics of interest in the conference Call for Submissions [https://www.humancomputation.com/submit.html] are applicable. </p>

 ## Eligibility

-Applicants must currently be enrolled in a PhD program.
+<p style="text-align:justify;">Applicants must currently be enrolled in a PhD program.
 The Doctoral Consortium accepts doctoral researchers from any stage in their candidature but will prioritize candidates who have established a clear topic and research approach and have made some progress, but who are not so far along that they can no longer make changes.
-Before submitting, candidates should discuss their criteria with their advisor.
+Before submitting, candidates should discuss their criteria with their advisor. </p>

 ## Attendance

-Those accepted are required to present their work at the DC, in-person (no virtual participation).
-Participants will also present a poster on their work during the poster session at the main conference.
+<p style="text-align:justify;">Those accepted are required to present their work at the DC, in-person (no virtual participation).
+Participants will also present a poster on their work during the poster session at the main conference. </p>

 ## Selection

-Submissions will be reviewed based upon the expected potential of both the student and their proposed work, as well as the expected benefit to the applicant from participation.
-Priority will be given to applicants whose research goes beyond locally available expertise at their home institutions.
+<p style="text-align:justify;">Submissions will be reviewed based upon the expected potential of both the student and their proposed work, as well as the expected benefit to the applicant from participation.
+Priority will be given to applicants whose research goes beyond locally available expertise at their home institutions.</p>

 ## Financial Support

-We expect to be able to support a limited number of DC participants with free registration to the conference.
-Should you require such financial assistance, please indicate it in your application as outlined below.
+<p style="text-align:justify;">We expect to be able to support a limited number of DC participants with free registration to the conference.
+Should you require such financial assistance, please indicate it in your application as outlined below. </p>

 ## Application